 While every participating designated campus has slightly different application processes, students who would like to enroll in the program must provide a 7th Grade Copy of STAAR (State of Texas Assessments of Academic Readiness) Report Card and a current copy of 8th Grade Report Card.
 The STAAR tests focus on 5 main subjects: mathematics, reading, writing, science, and social studies, with heavy focus on mathematics and reading.
 The STAAR Report Card shows a student’s STAAR test result, performance on each type of questions, and the progress from previous years.

 Are you looking forward to enrolling your child to T-STEM programs that require above average STAAR scores?
-Math Project offers math programs that help our students build math foundations for STAAR tests and T-STEM programs, and K-8 Homework Club that ensures our students are confident and equipped to complete their school math homework.
-We at Math Project help develop critical thinking, analytical reasoning, and problem solving skills that our students would require throughout their education and life journey.
-Contact us today at 1-844-628-4243 to know more about Math Project sessions in Katy, Richmond, Cypress, Sugar Land, Missouri City and/or Hillcroft.
+MathProject offers programs to build math foundations for STAAR tests and T-STEM programs.
+Our K-8 Homework Club ensures students are confident in completing math assignments.
+We help develop critical thinking, analytical reasoning, and problem-solving skills for their education and life journey.
+Contact us today at 1-844-628-4243 to know more about MathProject sessions in Katy, Richmond, Cypress, Sugar Land, Missouri City and/or Hillcroft.

 Book a free assessment